 “CAI Neurodiverse Solutions is an excellent program and helpful to begin or transition to a new career in the field of IT.”

 After working for more than 10 years in behavioral health rehabilitation, Josh became ready for something new.
-Seven of those years, he spent working one-on-one with children, helping them and their families cope with the daily struggles of life at school and home that come with certain mental health challenges.
+For seven of those years, he spent working 1-on-1 with children, helping them and their families cope with the daily struggles of life at school and home that come with certain mental health challenges.
 For Josh’s patients, even the most minor changes in routine could cause debilitating anxiety or frustration.

 “A lot of people questioned why I wanted to be tested.
 I’ve always suspected that I was different than other people, and I wanted to understand it better.”